 You can not start too young with this approach.
 The approach takes practice and repetition.
 Even the youngest child who may not have the words to respond can take words into his world.
 He understands.

-I will end with a quote from the presentation: “By following and gently leading the child ‘across the bridge’ you can celebrate the joy of the child’s psychological birth.
-The child is a person “I am” and “I can”.
+I will end with a quote from the presentation: “By following and gently leading the child ‘across the bridge' you can celebrate the joy of the child's psychological birth.
+A child is a person “I am” and “I can”.
 There is so much more to write on this topic so indeed expect more to come…we can help our children be peaceful and bring peace to their minds and hearts.

 Thanks for visiting…come back soon.